braustin20/3d-viewer/README.md

 # 3d-viewer

-This is a mono repo containing the following packages
+This is a monorepo containing packages

 ## product-viewer
 A 3D viewer custom web component powered by BabylonJS